plone/Products.CMFPlone/README.rst

 ------------------

 Plone is a content management platform written in Python.
-It builds up on Zope, an Open Source web application server and development system and so on the pluggable Zope Component Architecture (ZCA).
+It builds upon Zope, an Open Source web application server and development system and thus on the pluggable Zope Component Architecture (ZCA).

 Python is the easy-to-learn, widely-used and supported Open Source programming language.
-Python can be used to add new features to Plone, and used to understand or make changes to the way that Plone work.
+Python can be used to add new features to Plone, and used to understand or make changes to the way that Plone works.

-Plone stores its contents in Zope's built in transactional hierachical object database, the ZODB.
+Plone stores its contents in Zope's built-in transactional hierachical object database, the ZODB.
 The ZODB can be connected to simple file-storages, scalable ZEO-Servers or Postgres, MySQL and Oracle.
 There are addon and techniques, however, to share information with other sources, such as relational databases, LDAP, filesystem files, etc.